 How do we do this?
 By using Natural Language Processing (NLP), which essentially analyzes language to identify recurrent patterns in what customers are saying.
 We also use sentiment analysis to assign a sentiment score capturing how positively or negatively customers feel.

-Real-World Results: Sky TV
+Real-World AI Text Analytics Example: Sky TV

 Sky TV has successfully been using Thematic to understand their subscriber’s feedback and get actionable insights, especially relating to metrics such as viewing experience and customer service NPS.
 Their weekly surveys help Sky TV understand how things such as price increases affect their customers and what they can do more of to increase customer retention.